Diagnostic Imaging Services

 - Results within 24-hours!

-The fear of pain prevents many women from making regular breast screening appointments a priority, putting them at risk of cancer being missed or diagnosed at a more advanced stage.
 Our team utilizes the SmartCurve™ Breast Stabilization System, clinically proven to deliver a more comfortable mammogram, without compromising image quality and exam time.
-It’s curved compression surface mirrors the shape of a woman’s breast, eliminating the discomfort factor.
+It’s curved compression surface mirrors the shape of a woman’s breast, eliminating discomfort.

 Is it time to schedule your mammogram?